mozilla/moztrap/docs/faq.rst

     reflect that, simply clone the existing test run, and activate it.
 Your newly active cases and suites will be reflected.

+2. **When I type in a filter, I don't see the results I expected**

+  - When you type text into the simple search field, you'll see a drop-down list showing some possible choices.
+On the right of that list is the field to which that filter will be applied.
+If you filter for the word "Red" in the :ref:`product <products>` field, but there is no product with the word "Red" in it, then you may see a list with no results.
+When you type your filter word, use the arrow keys to select the field to filter on.